A Digital and Compact High-Precision Locking System for Pulse Laser Repetition Frequency: Methodology

 Advancements in technology have significantly improved the sampling rates and resolution of ADCs, making fully digital laser repetition frequency locking systems based on high-speed ADCs feasible\cite{10.1063/1.5083797}.
 In applications such as optical frequency combs, laser repetition frequencies can reach tens to hundreds of MHz, or even GHz\cite{Paschottapulse_repetition_rate}.
-However, typical fully digital laser locking systems operate with ADC sampling rates around 100 MHz, which, according to the Nyquist theorem, limits their ability to lock higher repetition frequency lasers.
-While utilizing higher sampling rates and resolutions could improve performance, the high costs make this impractical for many applications.
-To accommodate lasers with higher repetition frequencies, common techniques involve down-converting using methods such as frequency divider and mixing.
-Frequency divider lowers the frequency of the error signal during down-conversion, which can lead to precision loss, Mixing, on the other hand, requires signal synthesizers and mixers, which may introduce additional noise.
+While ultra-high-speed ADCs can directly capture these signals, this approach is costly and introduces considerable design complexity.
+To accommodate lasers with higher repetition frequencies, common techniques involve down-converting using methods such as frequency divider and high-order harmonic mixing\cite{10.1063/1.4928163}, \cite{2015Repetition}.
+Frequency divider lowers the frequency of the error signal during down-conversion, which can lead to precision loss.
+High-order harmonic mixing improves accuracy by extracting higher harmonics of the laser signal, which contains higher frequency error signal.
+But the narrow pass band BFP used to extract higher harmonics often suffer from poor out-of-band rejection, increased costs, and potential spectral aliasing, all of which can compromise measurement accuracy.
+Additionally, as harmonic order increases, signal amplitude decreases, necessitating high-gain amplification.
+This amplification, while boosting the signal, introduces noise, making high-precision measurements more challenging.

-To improve precision while reducing system costs, an EAM is designed to preprocesses the laser signal by incorporating principles of frequency multiplication and beat frequency methods.
+To improve precision while reducing hardware costs, a digitized EAM is designed to preprocesses the laser signal by incorporating principles of frequency multiplication and beat frequency methods.
 The PLL-based CFM multiplies the laser repetition frequency, while a PLL-based CFG, equipped with jitter-cleaning functionality, generates stable reference signals from the atomic clock for mixing and provides clock signals to the DFLM.
-Both the CFG and CFM feature zero-delay functionality, reducing system latency and increasing bandwidth.

-While some approaches extract higher harmonics from the laser signal for mixing to obtain higher error frequencies, this requires BFP with narrow pass band, leading to poor out-of-band rejection, increased costs, and potential spectral aliasing, which may compromise measurement precision.
-Additionally, as the order of laser harmonics increases, the signal amplitude diminishes, and using high-gain operational amplifiers to boost the signal can introduce additional noise, making high-precision measurements more challenging.

-By amplifying and down-converting the laser repetition frequency error using the EAM, measurement precision is enhanced while system costs are reduced, making the method more practical.
+The digital method for frequency multiplies ensures the energy of high-frequency signals while providing strong resistance to interference.
+By amplifying and down-converting the laser repetition frequency error using the digitized EAM, measurement precision is enhanced while hardware costs are reduced.

 The input laser repetition frequency signal undergoes band-pass filtering to isolate the desired repetition signal: